 The doors open at 7:30 pm every Sunday and we start with our “Poetry Slam.”
 The “Featured Poet” will start roughly at 9:00 pm accompanied by the Jeff Robinson Trio.
 After the Featured Poet, we have our “Open Mic” also accompanied by the Jeff Robinson Trio.
 There’s $8 cover charge at the door, and the Lizard Lounge is a 21+ venue.

-All proceeds from our eStore go to helping the Lizard Lounge Poetry Slam Team attend the National Poetry Slam.
-The store is secure with an SSL certificate and check-out with e-commerce industry standard PayPal.
+The online store is secure with an SSL certificate and check-out with e-commerce industry standard PayPal.

 Best Poetry Series